egorovv/gotools/git-pr/README.md

 # git-pr - Git pull request posting tool

 Automatically creates pull request adding the members of your favorite team (`velocloud/dp`) as reviewers without having to use Web UI.
 With right label and stuff.
+It can also launch jenkis regression job on your branch.

+The behaviour is controlled by configuration/command-line options and 'trailers' - `Review-By: xxx` or `Jenkins-Suite: vpn` markup at the end of the MR description.

 ## Install